cman81/pokemon-pack-maker/KANBAN.md

 - return discarded cards back to hand or deck (hand 2?)
 - when a pokemon becomes asleep, paralyzed, or burned - deactivate the other 2
 - automatically load decks if they have already been chosen
+- for evolved pokemon, hide the lower levels, i.e.: basic. clicking the top card will reveal all cards in the stack